rthrfrd/webxx/README.md

 - Add Mac & Windows builds.
 - Avoid repeated hashing of component names when using hashed names.
-- More benchmarking/testing (memory, libmxl2, variations).
+- More benchmarking/testing (memory, libmxl2, more usage variations).

 #### Later